-39.1.7 Consultation with internal and external agencies responsible for delivering infrastructure has been undertaken throughout the compilation of the IDP.
-This will continue, and the IDP will be retained as a 'live document', with opportunities to update additional infrastructure requirements as they become known.

-39.1.8 The infrastructure schedule (see Chapter 37), which identifies key infrastructure projects required to support the delivery of the Core Strategy, will be maintained by the Council.
+- 39.1.7 Consultation with internal and external agencies responsible for delivering infrastructure has been undertaken throughout the compilation of the IDP.
+This will continue, and the IDP will be retained as a 'live document', with opportunities to update additional infrastructure requirements as they become known. - 39.1.8 The infrastructure schedule (see Chapter 37), which identifies key infrastructure projects required to support the delivery of the Core Strategy, will be maintained by the Council.
 In preparing the IDP, the investment and operational plans and strategies of the relevant infrastructure providers have been consulted.
 These therefore recognise the resources required to support infrastructure delivery, and consideration has been given to providing a realistic assessment of requirements.
-Through working with partners, in particular with regular input from the KCP, the risk that infrastructure will not be forthcoming can be mitigated, or addressed at an early stage.

-39.1.9 However, the Council recognises that there is a risk that infrastructure may not be provided.
+Through working with partners, in particular with regular input from the KCP, the risk that infrastructure will not be forthcoming can be mitigated, or addressed at an early stage. - 39.1.9 However, the Council recognises that there is a risk that infrastructure may not be provided.
 Contingency plans are in place where required, as set out in the following schedules.
+The only major infrastructure item which is considered to affect the quantum of development envisaged on the strategic sites is the non-delivery of a Crossrail station at Kensal.
+All other quanta of development are not anticipated to be affected by infrastructure not coming forward when envisaged.
+Monitoring of infrastructure provision and of the

-Monitoring of infrastructure provision and of the IDP will ensure that the infrastructure items are both required and necessary, and based on the best available information.
+IDP will ensure that the infrastructure items are both required and necessary, and based on the best available information.
 Where existing or planned infrastructure provision is not adequate to meet the needs generated by a proposal, the Council will secure provision by the use of planning obligations (see Policy C1).
 Where there remain capacity problems, or delivery of infrastructure cannot be overcome through securing appropriate planning obligations, the Council will require the developer to fund improvements prior to the development's occupation (or other relevant trigger).